rarya618/article-api/README.md

 - Considering efficiency, the code runs in O(n^2) time.
 - The API requests received will be in continuous order.
 - The articles are not subject to deletion.
+- Each POST request only contains one article.

 ## Error Handling
 The API is meant to respond with JSON objects, so the errors are also thrown as JSON objects.